Gieneq/Ditherum/README.md

 ## Features

-- **Extract Color Palette**: Extracts a color palette from an image using the K-means centroids algorithm.
+- **Extract Color Palette**: Extracts a color palette from an image.
 - **Save/Load Color Palette**: Save extracted color palettes to a JSON file or load them from a JSON file.
-- **Color Reduction**: Attempts to reduce the number of colors in a palette to a specified target using clustering techniques.
+- **Color Reduction**: Attempts to reduce the number of colors in a palette to a specified target using the K-means centroids algorithm.
-- **Dithering (Upcoming)**: CLI support for dithering images using the S_F algorithm.
+- **Dithering**: Modify image so that it resembles original with highly reduced color palette.

 ## Installation